 Please note: You must choose the size and click on the color swatch for the add to cart button to appear 

 - Double needle stitched armhole, sleeve and waist hems.

 Sizes Available: S – 2XL

 Captain Tim has been designing his own t shirts for a long time.
 The dress code in the Caribbean is casual and the Captain’s favored uniform is a t-shirt and pants.
 So, as the company grew and we had 2 retail locations, the first priority was to design some really awesome t-shirts of a quality that he loved and could wear daily without being destroyed… and there began the long process to bring our designs from concept to the shelf.
-This Caribbean T shirt is the perfect form of personal expression and statement-making.
-Share your love of the Caribbean with these awesome Puerto Rico t shirts.
+T shirts are the perfect form of personal expression and statement-making.
+Share your love of the Caribbean with these awesome hecho en Puerto Rico t shirts.

 Did you know?

 T shirts may just be a (somewhat) Caribbean invention after all!
 According to Wikipedia, the earliest T-shirt dates back to sometime between the 1898 Spanish–American War and 1913, when the U.S. Navy first issued them as undergarments.
 It became common for sailors and Marines in work parties, the early submarines, and tropical climates to remove their uniform jacket, wearing (and soiling) only the undershirt.
 So… since the Spanish-American War was fought in Puerto Rico and Cuba, one could conjecture that t shirts really took off among sailors in the heat of the Caribbean!